Successful carpet sorting trial completed by Tailorlux and Weserland

 Weserland is a specialist in the production and development of aqueous dispersions and compounds for latex vulcanization and carpet backing.
 Both companies got to know each other during their participation in the ReNewTex network and decided to conduct a trial with the optical fingerprint and Weserland coating.

-This NIR manipulation on carpets can be used by sorting hubs using standard NIR to detect specific material blends which have been assigned to the NIR manipulation.
+This NIR manipulation on carpets can be used by sorting centers with standard NIR to detect specific material blends that have been assigned to the NIR manipulation.

 Visit Recycling & Solutions for more information on covert marking.